KelliePetersen/OOPwithPHP/src/phpadvanced/OOP_principles.md

 Abstraction = hide the internal implementation details
 Encapsulation vs Abstraction = Abstraction is about design (e.g. what the object does, not how it does it), while Encapsulation is about hiding internal details for the purpose of code.
+Composition = Instead of inheritance, classes contain instances of other classes

 ## Cohesion
 Cohesion is the extent to which proximate procedures are related to one another.